esankhan/recipe-app-react/README.md

 # Recipe-APP

-## A web App built using React.
+## This project is built using
-    It uses Food2Fork API.
+- React
+- Food2Fork API

  ### You can find this here [Recipe-App](https://recipe-store-p.netlify.com/)